Skip to main content

 LIPPARELLA

-The members are united in a common passion for both early and modern music.
+The members were united in a common passion for both early and modern music.

 ANNA LINDAL – baroque violin